ThreatQuotient Launches ThreatQ Platform Availability in AWS Marketplace

-London, UK. – 27th August 2024 – ThreatQuotient, an innovative security operations platform provider, announced today that its leading Threat Intelligence Platform (TIP) is now available in AWS Marketplace, a digital catalogue with thousands of software listings from independent software vendors that make it easy to find, test, buy, and deploy software that runs on Amazon Web Services (AWS).
-This exciting development in ThreatQuotient’s mission is to enable cybersecurity teams to optimise threat detection, investigation, and response.
+Ashburn, VA.
+USA – August 27, 2024 – ThreatQuotient, an innovative security operations platform provider, announced today that its leading Threat Intelligence Platform (TIP) is now available in AWS Marketplace, a digital catalog with thousands of software listings from independent software vendors that make it easy to find, test, buy, and deploy software that runs on Amazon Web Services (AWS).
+This is an exciting development in ThreatQuotient’s mission to enable cybersecurity teams to optimize threat detection, investigation, and response.

 This move enables a broad global audience of AWS customers to access ThreatQuotient’s TIP directly within AWS Marketplace.
 AWS customers can now streamline the purchase and management of ThreatQuotient’s TIP within their AWS Marketplace account.

-“By accessing ThreatQuotient’s Threat Intelligence Platform in AWS Marketplace, customers will be able to minimise the time-to-value of their investment,” said Haig Colter, Director of Alliances, ThreatQuotient.
-“This simplifies the process of integrating a new cybersecurity solution and helps cybersecurity teams get straight to threat identification, prioritisation and response.
-With the current state of the threat climate, every minute is precious, and this new development will help teams capitalise on their time.
+“By accessing ThreatQuotient’s Threat Intelligence Platform in AWS Marketplace, customers will be able to minimize time-to-value of their investment,” said Haig Colter, Director of Alliances, ThreatQuotient.
+“This simplifies the process of integrating a new cybersecurity solution and helps cybersecurity teams get straight to threat identification, prioritization and response.
+With the current state of the threat climate every minute is precious, and this new development will help teams capitalize on their time.
 This move demonstrates our commitment to help security teams work smarter, not harder.”

 ThreatQuotient’s TIP is now generally available in AWS Marketplace.
 For more information on ThreatQuotient and its solutions, please visit here.